This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Bring a pot of salted water to a boil and cook the penne pasta to just before al dente (1 minute less than package instructions).
-Reserve ¼ cup of pasta water, drain and set aside.
+- Bring a pot of salted water to a boil.
+Cook the penne to one minute shy of al dente.
+Reserve ¼ cup of pasta water, then drain and set aside.

 Notes